Unified approach to the entropy of an extremal rotating BTZ black hole: Thin shells and horizon limits: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We thank Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for financial support through Grant~No.~UID/FIS/00099/2013.~MM~thanks~FCT, for financial support through Grant No.~SFRH/BPD/88299/2012.~JPSL thanks Coordena\c c\~ao de Aperfei\c coamento do Pessoal de N\'\i vel Superior (CAPES), Brazil, for support within the Programa CSF-PVE, Grant No.~88887.068694/2014-00.
-JPSL also thanks an FCT grant, No.~SFRH/BSAB/128455/2017.
+We thank Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for financial support through Grant~No.~UID/FIS/00099/2013.~JPSL thanks Coordena\c c\~ao de Aperfei\c coamento do Pessoal de N\'\i vel Superior (CAPES), Brazil, for support within the Programa CSF-PVE, Grant No.~88887.068694/2014-00.
+JPSL also thanks an FCT grant, No.~SFRH/BSAB/128455/2017.~MM~thanks~FCT, for financial support through Grant No.~SFRH/BPD/88299/2012.
 OBZ thanks support from SFFR, Ukraine, Project No.~32367.
 OBZ has also been partially supported by the Kazan Federal University through a state grant for scientific activities.